How Much Sun Damage Does Team Refinery29 Have? We Found Out

 AdvertisementADVERTISEMENT

 “Throughout most of life since then, I’ve opted for shade over sunshine.
 Having fair skin means I need to be careful.
 This doesn’t mean I haven’t been burnt since because let me tell you I have.
-(In my 20s, I lived in the Middle East for two years, and the sun is hot there!)
-Every time it happens, I guilt-trip myself about it because I wear SPF 50 on my face every day.
+(In my 20s, I lived in the Middle East for two years and the sun is hot there!)
+Every time it happens I beat myself up about it because I wear SPF 50 on my face every day.
 I know to never wear less than a factor 50.
 But like most people, sunshine feels good, so when I do sit out in it, I consistently top it up — and I never sit out in the midday sun.

 AdvertisementADVERTISEMENT